 Contract and Handbook

-Electronic contracts and signatures are standard practice for business contracts but employment contracts and handbooks are often still hard copy.
+Electronic contracts and signatures are standard practice for business contracts but employment contracts and handbooks are often still a hard copy.
 Using whichever tools your business already uses (e.g. DocuSign, HelloSign, DocHub, SignNow) will speed up your processes.
 Sharing your handbook or a new hire pack beforehand is a great way for a new employee to be set up on all systems and actually feel part of the company before their first day.